Podolínec: History

-The first written record of Podolínec, as part of Polish-ruled Ziema Sądecka land, dates from 1236 and is included in the Kraków Bishop complaint to the Pope regarding the Hungarian clergy, illegally collecting taxes from the local church, which belonged to the Diocese of Kraków.
-In 1244 Bolesław V the Chaste, the Dux of Sandomierz-Kraków land granted a location permit to a knight from Kraków, called Henryk.
-In 1292 the place was given the city rights for welcoming German settlers from Silesia, from which on the town was called Pudlein.
-Pudlein was the first of the Zips towns obtaining the Staple right.
-Around 1400, Pudlein's shoemakers founded the region's first guild order.
+The first written record of Podolínec, as part of Polish-ruled Sącz Land, dates from 1236 and is included in the Kraków Bishop complaint to the Pope regarding the Hungarian clergy, illegally collecting taxes from the local church, which belonged to the Diocese of Kraków.
+In 1244 Bolesław V the Chaste, the Duke of Sandomierz-Kraków land granted a location permit to a knight from Kraków, called Henryk.
+In 1292 the place was given town rights for welcoming German settlers from Silesia, from which on the town was called Pudlein.
+It was the first of the Spisz towns obtaining the staple right.
+Around 1400, local shoemakers founded the region's first guild order.

 Later in the second half of the 14th century, the town passed in the reign of Hungary.
 In April 1412, King Sigismund of Luxembourg promoted Podolínec to the status of a free royal town, but later that year it was granted back to Poland as a result of the Treaty of Lubowla and it remained Polish until 1772.
-There was a Piarists' Collegium, founded by the Starosta (lat.
-Capitaneus) of Spisz, Stanisław Lubomirski.
+There was a Piarists' Collegium, founded by the starosta of Spisz, Stanisław Lubomirski.
 The most famous ward of the Collegium was Stanisław Konarski who joined the Piarist Order in 1715.
 Podolínec was at that time a walled town with its own castle.
 It was the only town in the Spiš region to resist the Hussite raids.
 Following the First Partition of Poland in 1772, the grant was cancelled in 1773 and the town was re-incorporated into the Kingdom of Hungary three years later.
-It was part of the "Province of 16 Spiš towns" in the 18th and 19th centuries, but its privileges were gradually reduced and in the end it was incorporated into Szepes county.
+It was part of the "Province of 16 Spiš towns" in the 18th and 19th centuries, but its privileges were gradually reduced and in the end it was incorporated into Szepes County.
 The industrial revolution bypassed Podolínec and the railway came to the town only in 1893, when some small industrial production developed.

-In 1918 Podolínec was occupied by Czechoslovak troops and the town became part of Czechoslovakia.
+Before the establishment of independent Czechoslovakia in 1918, Podolínec was part of Szepes County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.
+On 25 January 1945, the Red Army dislodged the Wehrmacht from Podolínec and it was once again part of Czechoslovakia.

+The city was part of the German language island of the Oberzips until the end of World War II, when the German population was expelled according to the Beneš decrees.